This article has links to products and services we recommend, which we may make a commission from.

 Book Your Oaxaca Mezcal Tour

-For visits to several palenques or mezcal distilleries with an in-depth understanding of mezcal, choose Mezcal Tour Oaxaca with A Chef’s Tour.
+To visit several palenque or mezcal distilleries with an in-depth understanding of mezcal, choose Mezcal Educational Tours.

-In partnership with Alvin, a certified Master Mezcalier, this tour takes you to artisanal and ancestral producers with many mezcal tasting along the way.
+In partnership with Alvin, a certified Master Mezcalier, this tour takes you to artisanal and ancestral producers with many mezcal tastings along the way.

 Special thanks to Crispín and Daniel of Mezcal Geü Beez for the fascinating mezcal tour Oaxaca.
 This would not have been possible without your help, Maggie Roberts and Daniela.
 And for that, we sincerely thank you both.